vechain/VIPs/vips/VIP-ExtensionV3.md

 ## Rationale

-The design and decision to expose the clause context in the `extension` contract follows the same pattern as [VIP-191](https://github.com/vechain/VIPs/blob/master/vips/VIP-191.md).
-This time, the `extension` contract will migrate from V2 to V3 to provide the clause context information.
+The `extension` contract should migrate from V2 to V3 to provide the clause context information.

 ## Specification